 “Thomas Merton on Racism: A Spiritual Matrix for Engaging Social Justice” by Father George A. Kilcourse, Jr., noted Merton Scholar and Professor of Theology at Bellarmine University

 Doors open at 6:00 p.m., program at 6:30 p.m.

-Cash bar. $5 general admission/FREE to Frazier members and Bellarmine University students, staff, faculty.
-Limited seating, so reserve or purchase your tickets here.
+$5 general admission/FREE to Frazier members and Bellarmine University students, staff, faculty.
+Click here to RSVP or purchase tickets.